Zeugma440/atldotnet/README.md

 ## How to use it ?
 Which platforms and .NET/Mono versions does ATL run on ?

-The ATL library runs on .NET Framework 3.0+ / Mono 2.0+ / .NET Core 2.0+ / .NET Standard 2.0+
+The ATL library runs on .NET Core 2.0+ / .NET Standard 2.0+ / .NET Framework 3.0+ / Mono 2.0+

-ATL unit tests run on .NET 4.5+
+ATL unit tests run on .NET Framework 4.5+

-The library and its tests have been maintained on Visual Studio Express 2012 and 2015
+The library and its tests have been maintained on Visual Studio Express 2012, 2015 and 2017 Community

 Please refer to the [Code snippets section of the Documentation](Usage-_-Code-snippets) for quick usage